0

 While making yourself and your brand visible in a sea of companies trying to do the exact same thing is in itself an uphill battle, another challenge is finding the time to properly screen and interview each candidate once your talent pipeline is full.
 Consequently, employers often miss out on some of the best candidates due to sheer volume limitations, inefficient or outdated recruitment processes and time constraints.

-In this scenario, modern recruitment software tools offer practical solutions to these common challenges and many more:
+In this scenario, modern recruitment software tools offer practical solutions to these common challenges and many more.

-1. Limited Staffing and Time Constraints Could be Causing You to Miss Out On Talent Opportunities
+1. Limited Staffing and Time Constraints Could Be Causing You to Miss out on Talent Opportunities

 Let’s face it, the manual or “traditional” hiring process tends to be slow, complicated and doesn’t always produce the best results.
 Campus recruiting teams may struggle with finding time to efficiently reach out and engage enough candidates to fulfill their hiring needs.
 Not only is there not enough time to screen and interview enough applicants in-person, but with the complexity and costs associated to recruiting at a distance, talent acquisition teams are often reluctant to reach out to larger audiences and end up relying too heavily on their core schools, ultimately missing out on qualified hiring opportunities.

 With online interviews, you can easily expand your reach and target different schools without having to visit every campus individually.
 In saying this, above and beyond the obvious cost savings for recruiters in terms of travel, it’s about introducing efficiency into your process and helping your recruiting team make the best of the time they have.
-Many companies are now using career counselors to help promote video interviewing and video profiles to the graduate population as a way to help increase their visibility amongst organizations looking for student talent.
+Many companies are now using career counselors to help promote video interviewing and video profiles to the graduate population as a way to help increase their visibility among organizations looking for student talent.

 Connect Qualified Students with Hiring Managers Even Faster with Shareable Video Profiles